Chubb Limited

-Life

-ACE Life provides protection and savings products through agents, bancassurance and other channels in Asia, Latin America, and the Middle East.
-Combined Insurance offers personal accident and supplemental health coverage sold by captive agents in North America.

 History

 Chubb

 In 1882, Thomas Caldecot Chubb and his son Percy started a marine underwriting business in New York City.
 They collected $1,000 from 100 prominent merchants and focused on insuring ships and cargoes.

 The Chubb Corporation was incorporated in 1967 and was listed on the New York Stock Exchange in 1984.

 Beginning in 1970, the corporation owned The Chubb Institute, a chain of commercial technical schools which grew out of the company's employee training program, but the schools were sold for $1 to a partnership of private equity firms Great Hill Partners and the High-Tech Institute in 2004.

 In 2007, Chubb was named the Readers' Choice winner as "Best Admitted Property/Casualty Insurance Company" by Business Insurance.
 In 2010 Chubb was number five on Chicago Business "Best Places to Work" list.

 ACE Limited

 1985–1999

 ACE (American Casualty Excess) Limited was established in 1985 in response to the U.S. liability insurance crisis of the mid-1980s.
 It was formed with the assistance of insurance broker Marsh & McLennan and funded by a group of 34 U.S. companies seeking difficult-to-obtain Excess Liability and Directors and Officers (D&O) insurance coverage.
 That year, ACE and its Bermuda subsidiary, incorporated in the Cayman Islands and headquartered in Hamilton, Bermuda, wrote its first insurance policy with John Cox as its president and CEO.
 In 1987 the company assumed management of Corporate Officers & Directors Assurance Limited (CODA), expanding ACE Bermuda's product line.

 Walter Scott became Chairman, President, and CEO of ACE in 1990 and saw the company listed on the New York Stock Exchange in 1993.
 Brian Duperreault succeeded Scott in 1994 as Chairman, President & CEO and worked for the next ten years as ACE went through a series of acquisitions and a diversification process that brought the ACE Group of Companies global status.
 One of the multiple acquisitions made during this time was the global property and casualty business of Cigna Corporation (most significantly the Insurance Company of North America, known as INA), which was purchased for $3.45 billion in 1999.